How to Grow, Care for and Propagate Caladium hortulanum

 Caladium needs adequate nutrients for optimal growth.
 Therefore, regular feeding during the growing season is required.

-Feed the Caladium with a slow release fertilizer at planting time or apply a balanced, liquid fertilizer once a week during the growing period.
+Feed Caladium with a slow release fertilizer at planting time or apply a balanced, liquid fertilizer once a week during the growing period.

 Do not feed a Heart of Jesus Plant that is in dormancy as it can lead to fertilizer burn and death of the plant.